Frequently Asked Questions

 6. Can you speak Japanese?

-It is much easier to gain acceptance i to a dojo that is teaching gendai budo ("modern martial ways") than one devoted to the ancient martial arts.
-Dojo that are open to the public and are widely accessible tend to be associated with gendai budo; they are easier to join.
-Ancient martial arts often require a letter of introduction from a respected member of that specific discipline or of the Japanese community, and our teachers will be much more strict about who they will write such introductions for.
+It is easier to gain acceptance into a dojo that is teaching gendai budo ("modern martial ways") than one devoted to the ancient martial arts.
+Dojo that are open to the public tend to be associated with gendai budo; they are easier to join.
+Ancient martial arts often require a letter of introduction from a respected member of that specific discipline, or of the Japanese community, and our teachers will be more strict about who they will write such introductions for.

 I'm a member, and I have not received a copy of the journal in some time.
 Why is this?

-Did your address change?
+Did your home address or e-mail address change?
 Did you let us know well in advance that you would be moving?
 If not, this can easily explain why you are not receiving anything from us.
+If your e-mail address changes, please promptly send the new address to hedavey@aol.com.

 Have you made your annual donation to the SMAA, which is due on January 1 of each year?
-Since we are a small, traditional, and fairly non-commercial association, we do not have the finances to send copies of the journal to members who are not contributing to the financial maintenance of the SMAA.
+Since we are a small, traditional, and fairly non-commercial association, we cannot send copies of the journal to members who are not contributing to the financial maintenance of the SMAA.

 Are the Directors or Advisors of the SMAA paid for their work?

-No. All of the SMAA officials donate their time to the organization.
-None of the leaders of the SMAA profit financially from their involvement in the group--an important distinction that sets the SMAA apart from many other martial arts associations.
+No. All SMAA officials donate their time to the organization (although they may receive honorariums for teaching at SMAA events and be reimbursed for expenses).
+None of the leaders of the SMAA profit financially from their involvement in the group--a distinction that sets the SMAA apart from other martial arts associations.

-As the result of this policy, the public and members can be assured that SMAA rank cannot be "bought" as is sometimes the case with other groups.
-And they can be certain that the Directors and Advisors are working for the SMAA out of a genuine love of budo and bujutsu.
+As the result, the public and members can be assured that SMAA rank cannot be "bought" as is sometimes the case with other groups.
+They can be certain that the Directors and Advisors are working for the SMAA out of a genuine love of budo and koryu bujutsu.

 I'm an SMAA member, and I'd like to help the SMAA to grow and develop.
 What can I do?

 Contact the SMAA HQ and offer to help.
 Let us know what sort of related talents you possess and what kind of work or projects you are interested in being involved with.
-By increasing your active participation in the SMAA, you'll have a great chance to meet new people and make new friends . . . many of who are among the top Western budo authorities.
-This is a great way to learn more about Japanese budo, and the more you put into the SMAA, the more you will get out of the SMAA.
-We can always use help, and we welcome your increased involvement in our association.
+By increasing your active participation in the SMAA, you'll have a chance to meet new people and make new friends . . . friends that are among the top Japanese and Western budo authorities.
+This is a great way to learn more about budo, and the more you put into the SMAA, the more you will get out of the SMAA.
+We can always use help, and we welcome your increased involvement.

-In particular, make a point of introducing your friends to the SMAA.
+In particular, introduce your friends to the SMAA.
 Anyone can join as an Associate Member.
-If you are teaching, make sure all of your students join the SMAA when they join your dojo.
+If you are teaching, have your students join the SMAA when they join your dojo.
 (Please make a point of having them register their ranks with the SMAA as well.)
-Membership is deliberately inexpensive, allowing most anyone to learn more about traditional Japanese martial arts and culture.
-Membership applications can be obtained at the SMAA website.
+Membership is deliberately inexpensive, allowing most anyone to learn about traditional Japanese martial arts and culture.
+Membership applications can be obtained at this website.

 I'd like to have one of the leaders of the SMAA come to my dojo to teach and/or conduct testing.
 How do I do this?